Lynch Syndrome (also know as Hereditary non-polyposis colorectal cancer (HNPCC))

 Symptoms of womb cancer

-It's also important to be aware of the symptoms of womb cancer if you have or think you may have LS.
+It's also important for women to be aware of the symptoms of womb cancer if they have or think they may have LS.
 Any of the following symptoms should be checked out by a doctor:

 All these symptoms can be caused by conditions other than cancer, but it's always important to get them checked out by your doctor.